tom-seddon/beeblink/docs/tools.md

   supported, but if you treat them as a DFS disk and read/write the whole disk it might work!

-- The used areas option writes whole tracks on DFS and 4 KB chunks on ADFS.
+- The used areas option works in whole tracks on DFS and 4 KB chunks on ADFS.
 It always reads or writes the whole area even if only part of it is used - so the disk image can end up with actually unused data in it.
 This mode is intended as a timesaving measure, not a way of creating a perfectly tidy disk image

 ## Speed Test